-System of Use Primary Message Creator Secondary Message Creator Authority for approving and sending messages Primary Message Sender Backup message sender Primary Email Chief of Police Police Sergeant/ Dean of Student Life Chief of Police Chief of Police Police Sergeant/ Dean of Student Life/Executive Director of Public Relations and Marketing
+System of Use Primary Message Creator Secondary Message Creator Authority for approving Primary Message Sender Backup message sender Primary Email Chief of Police Police Sergeant/ Dean of Student Development Chief of Police Chief of Police Police Sergeant/ Dean of Student Development/ Executive Director of Public Relations and Marketing

-Depending on the particular circumstances of the crime, especially in all situations that could pose an immediate threat to the community and individuals, the Police Department may also post a notice on the Police web site: https://centralaz.edu/contact-us/campus-police/central-alert/ In such instances, a copy of the notice may also be posted in each residence hall and at bulletin boards throughout the campus.
+Depending on the particular circumstances of the crime, especially in all situations that could pose an immediate threat to the community and individuals, the Police Department may also post a notice on the Police website: https://centralaz.edu/contact-us/cac-police-department/central-alert/.
+In such instances, a copy of the notice may also be posted in each residence hall and on bulletin boards throughout the campus.

-Anyone with information warranting a timely warning should report the circumstances to the Police Department, by phone (520-836-9655) or in person at the police station at the Everingham Building, I-200.
+Anyone with information warranting a timely warning should report the circumstances to the Police Department, by phone (520) 709-0131) or in person at the police station at the Everingham Building, I-200.